NogaibaySymbat/DAA1.NogaibaySymbat/README.md

 Conclusion
 ----
-During this assignment IЖ implemented four algorithms: MergeSort, QuickSort, QuickSelect, and Closest Pair of Points; developed a metric system to measure the number of comparisons and the maximum recursion depth; wrote JUnit 5 tests to verify correctness; ran performance measurements and confirmed the expected behavior: MergeSort and QuickSort scale as O(n log n), QuickSelect runs in O(n) on average, and Closest Pair follows O(n²).
+During this assignment I implemented four algorithms: MergeSort, QuickSort, QuickSelect, and Closest Pair of Points; developed a metric system to measure the number of comparisons and the maximum recursion depth; wrote JUnit 5 tests to verify correctness; ran performance measurements and confirmed the expected behavior: MergeSort and QuickSort scale as O(n log n), QuickSelect runs in O(n) on average, and Closest Pair follows O(n²).
 This work helped me better understand the practical side of algorithm analysis, taught me how to measure key performance characteristics, and compare them with theoretical complexity.